tapasmishra/tapasmishra.github.io/_posts/2021-06-17-Understanding-Kubernets-Part-1.md

 ### etcd

-Perstist the state of the api objects as Key-value pairs.
+Persists the state of the api objects as Key-value pairs.

 ### Scheduler